pedro-gomes-92/portfolio/README.md

 ## Usage

-Since Portfolio is a react application, just click [here](https://pedro-gomes-92.github.io/portfolio/), to use it.
+Just click [here](https://pedro-gomes-92.github.io/portfolio/) to start using it.

 ## Getting Started